 The mission of the Federal Depository Library Program of the United States Government Publishing Office is “to provide free, ready, and permanent public access to Federal Government information, now and for future generations.”
 The Roberts-LaForge Library of Delta State University, as a selective depository library of federal government documents, is obligated by law to provide public access to its government documents, including those that are in electronic formats.
 Electronic government documents may be in tangible formats, such as CD-ROMS, or in online formats, such as GPO Access.
 The guidelines below provide information about what the Roberts-LaForge Library provides for its patrons in regard to use of electronic government documents.

-- Roberts-LaForge Library provides free access to depository CD-ROMs, diskettes, and Internet resources for Delta State University and Delta area communities.
+- Roberts-LaForge Library provides free access to depository CD-ROMs and Internet resources for Delta State University and Delta area communities.
 University and library policies guide the use of these electronic resources.

 - All depository electronic items are made available to patrons in the most efficient and timely manner.
 Most CD software is not regularly loaded on designated CD workstations.
 However, the software will be loaded upon patron request.
 Certain FDLP CDs circulate upon request.
 The circulation period for any government document, electronic or not, is seven (7) days.
 Please see a reference librarian for more information on circulating government documents.

 - Internet access to government information is free and readily available on all public workstations.
-Printing and downloading (to diskettes or jump drives) are also available.
+Printing and downloading are also available.
 For more information, please see the library’s Internet Use Policy for Federal Depository Library Materials.